Deportation of Americans from the United States

-Deportation of Americans from the United States is the wrongful expulsion, return or extradition of Americans to other countries, often after being convicted of a crime.
+Deportation of Americans from the United States is the illegal expulsion, return or extradition of Americans to other countries, often after being convicted of a crime.
 These individuals in removal proceedings include Americans by birth and legal immigrants that were naturalized under or admitted as nationals of the United States under the Child Citizenship Act of 2000.
 A U.S. citizen cannot legally be deported, and has the legal right to return to the United States at any time.

 Legal background

 Some have been placed in immigration detention centers to be deported but were later released.
 Academic studies say over 4,000 U.S. citizens experienced immigration detention or deportation in 2010.